temesghentekeste/github-finder-react/README.md

 # GitHub Finder

 GitHub Finder is a SPA developed using React.
-It has two version: version one developed using class components whereas the second version developed using Hooks and the Context API.
-Each version allows end users to search a particular GitHub user.
-In addition to that it allows someone see the latest repos, followers, followings and other profile info of a GitHub user.
+It has two versions: version one developed using class components whereas the second version developed using Hooks and the Context API.
+Each version allows end-users to search a particular GitHub user.
+In addition to that, it allows someone to see the latest repos, followers, followings, and other profile info of a GitHub user.

 ## 🔴 Screenshot
 ![screenshot](./public/screenshot.gif)